techiediaries/ahmed-bouchefra/_posts/2019-11-14-angular-tutorial-example-upload-files-with-formdata-httpclient-rxjs-and-material-progressbar.md

 In the next step, we’ll learn how to initialize a new example project from the terminal.

-## Step 2 — Initializing a New Angular 8 Project
+## Angular 9 Tutorial, Step 2 — Initializing a New Angular 8 Project

 After installing Angular CLI, let’s create our example project.
 Head back to your terminal and run the following commands: